 /********************************************************** FreeHandBatch.jsx DESCRIPTION For use in Illustrator CS6 or later with the Tensai FreeHand Plugin (version 2.2 or later) installed Open all Freehand files specified in the user selected folder and save them as AI files Version 4.0 History: Version 1.0 Initial version (22 March 2015) Version 2.0 Add Keep Missing Font setting (14 October 2015) Version 3.0 Support for file names without extension (20 January 2017) Version 4.0 Add character encoding setting and fit to view (30 May 2017) Version 5.0 Add choice of replacement font and overset text scaling and replace displayName with name (21 May 2021) **********************************************************/ // FreeHand import options var ConvertTextToOutlines = false; var ImportSinglePage = false; var ImportPageNumber = 1; var KeepMissingFonts = true; // (Plugin version 2.3.0 or later) var CharacterEncoding = 0; // (Plugin version 2.5.0 or later) 1 = Chinese, 2 = Japanese, 3 = Hebrew var ReplacementFont = "Myriad Pro"; // (Plugin version 4.0.0 or later) var AdjustOverset = false; // (Plugin version 4.0.0 or later) var OversetScaling = 95; // (Plugin version 4.0.0 or later) var FitToView = true; // End of FreeHand import options

 The first part of the file is just comments explaining its use.
-The lines between // FreeHand import options and End of FreeHand import options control how the input files are processed.
+The lines between // FreeHand import options and // End of FreeHand import options control how the input files are processed.
 To open just a single page of the input files, change the ImportSinglePage value to true and the ImportPageNumber value to the number of the page to open.
 To convert text to outlines, change the ConvertTextToOutlines value to true.
-The KeepMissingFonts value determines the behaviour when the file contains fonts that are not available on the current machine.
+The KeepMissingFonts value determines the behaviour when the file contains fonts that are not available on the computer.
 If this is set to true, the fonts are treated as missing fonts.
-If it is false, the fonts are replaced with the default font.
+If it is false, the fonts that are not found are replaced with the font specified by ReplacementFont (or the default font for versions before 4.0.0).
 The CharacterEncoding value allows you to set the encoding.
+AdjustOverset turns on or off the "Overset Text Font Scaling" feature available in verion 4.0.0 and later.
+When this in enabled, all overset text will be scaled by the OversetScaling percentage.
 FitToView means the document contents are centered in the view before saving.

 For example the following settings will open page 2 of each input file and convert text to outlines.